fallen-icarus/cardano-swaps/README.md

 **Just like the price datum, the beacon token name is always askedAsset/offeredAsset.**

 ### Defending Against Beacon Abuse
-While using the Koios and Blockfrost apis are technically off-chain, when there are hundreds of thousands of address with beacons, the apis can become too slow to use.
-Thus use of the beacon tokens must be guarded to prevent a denial-of-service attack.
+While using the Koios and Blockfrost apis are technically off-chain, when there are hundreds of thousands of addresses with beacons, the apis can become too slow to use.
+Thus, use of the beacon tokens must be guarded to prevent a denial-of-service attack.

-To this end, minting beacon tokens require a 2 ADA deposit to a beacon vault address which can be redeemed upon burning the beacon token.
+To this end, minting a beacon token requires depositing 2 ADA to a beacon vault address which can be redeemed upon burning the beacon token.
 The beacon vault address is hardcoded into the beacon minting policy which means it can tell whether the necessary deposit has been made.
 Beacon minting will only succeed if:

 1. Exactly 2 ADA is deposited to the beacon vault address.
 2. Only one beacon token is minted in the transaction.